 We appreciate your support in encouraging students to register for services, but encourage parents and family members not to apply for services for their student.

-The application and registration process is when the student is actively engaged.
+The registration process is most effective when the student is actively engaged.

-Questions within our online application for services (found on our Registration page) are specifically tailored to allow the student an opportunity to offer their personal narrative of how their disability has impacted them.
-These questions and responses will be discussed during the intake with their Accommodation Coordinator.
+Questions within our registration form (found on our Registration page) are specifically tailored to allow the student an opportunity to offer their personal narrative of how their disability has impacted them.
+These questions and responses will be discussed during the registration meeting with their Access Coordinator.

 Students may choose to grant access to their student records to those they designate.
 Any access given is governed by FEPRA – Family Education Rights Privacy Act.